larsks/virt-utils/README.md

   associated with a domain.
 - virt-pick -- use xdialog to select a domain.
 Accepts the same arguments as "virsh list".
+- virt-vol -- quickly create a snapshot from an existing libvirt volume
+- create-config-drive -- create a cloud-init/openstack compatible
+  config ISO image
+- virt-boot -- wrapper for virt-install to create a snapshot, populate a cloud-init compatible config drive, and boot an instance.